profsmith89/ctps/_sources/chap08.md

 print(r1, r2)
 ```

 How many bits does it take to encode `256` in binary?
-What does this mean for the bits in the constant `0b11110000` above the most significant `1`?
+What are the bit values above the most significant `1` in the constant `0b11110000`?

 If you can answer these two questions, then you'll understand why the docstring on the function `zero_lowest_bits` says it takes 8-bit inputs.
 We're going to pass it 8-bit values representing the `RGB` colors of our image's pixels, but if you passed the routine an integer with a value requiring more than 8 bits, our routine will ignore any bits above the lower 8 (i.e., it will zero them out as it does with the lower 4 bits).